welshstew/camel-quartz-cluster/README.md

 ## Testing

-### Create database and tables in PostgreSQL
+### Create database and tables in Oracle

-Run the commands from the file `tables_postgres.sql` to create the Quartz tables required for JDBC persistence.
-Double check the port and credentials used in the `camel-context.xml` file for the PostgreSQL datasource.
+Run the commands from the file `tables_oracle.sql` to create the Quartz tables required for JDBC persistence.
+Double check the port and credentials used in the `camel-context.xml` file for the Oracle datasource.

 ### Install two versions of Red Hat JBoss Fuse (this test was done using version 6.0.0-redhat-60024)